v2d27/nginx-config/README.md

 ## Votes
 If you find this project useful, please consider giving it a star ⭐ on [GitHub](https://github.com/v2d27/nginx-config).

-Your support helps me improve and continue add new features.
 Thank you!